-(i) Setting the Remuneration Policy and/or remuneration system for directors and the Company for the Board's approval.
-Such policy and/or system must be in line with the Company's business and risk strategies, culture and corporate values, with consideration to BNM's Policy Document on Corporate Governance and Principle 10 of Policy Document on Risk Governance.
+- (i) Setting the Remuneration Policy and/or remuneration system for directors and the Company for the Board's approval.
+Such policy and/or system must be in line with the Company's business and risk strategies, culture and corporate values, with consideration to BNM's Policy Document on Corporate Governance and Principle 10 of Policy Document on Risk Governance. - (ii) Recommending the remuneration for each director, member of Senior Management and other material risk takers annually for the Board's approval which must commensurate with the performance and contribution made to the Company in line with the approved Remuneration Policy and/or remuneration system.